-All students, except Ochsner students, will wear their school issued identification badge.
-This requirement ensures compliance with the Joint Commission standard that all patients have a right to know who is involved with their care.
-The school-issued ID badge is to be worn whenever the student is on the Ochsner campus so that security personnel, employees, patients, and visitors will be able to recognize you as a student.
-Your badge indicates that you are authorized to be present in clinical areas.
+Identification badges will be issued to students rotating at Ochsner's Jefferson Highway Main Campus, with a \$20 refundable deposit required.
+When rotating at any other Ochsner facility, students are to wear their school-issued ID badge.
+These badges are to be worn whenever the student is on the Ochsner campus so that security personnel, employees, patients and visitors will be able to recognize you as a student.
+They indicate that you are authorized to be present in clinical areas.
 The ID badge must be worn above the waist with the name and picture (if applicable) visible, not obscured by buttons or pins, while on duty.
 If a lanyard is used, it must be a solid color.
 The only writing allowed on the lanyard is the Ochsner name.